actions/setup-java/README.md

 - uses: actions/checkout@v2
 - uses: actions/setup-java@v1
   with:
-    java-version: '9.0.4' # The JDK version to make available on the path.
+    java-version: '11' # The JDK version to make available on the path.
+    vendor: adoptopenjdk # (adoptopenjdk or zulu) - defaults to adoptopenjdk
     java-package: jdk # (jre, jdk, or jdk+fx) - defaults to jdk
     architecture: x64 # (x64 or x86) - defaults to x64
 - run: java -cp java HelloWorldApp